gottingen/mizar/USERS.md

 ## Kafka
 [Kafka](https://kafka.apache.org/) is an open-source distributed event streaming platform, it uses RocksDB to store state in Kafka Streams: https://www.confluent.io/blog/how-to-tune-rocksdb-kafka-streams-state-stores-performance/.

+## Solana Labs
+[Solana](https://github.com/solana-labs/solana) is a fast, secure, scalable, and decentralized blockchain.
+It uses RocksDB as the underlying storage for its ledger store.

 ## Others
 More databases using RocksDB can be found at [dbdb.io](https://dbdb.io/browse?embeds=rocksdb).